hpcleuven/VscDocumentation/source/leuven/mfa_quickstart.rst

 Linux and Mac machines
 ~~~~~~~~~~~~~~~~~~~~~~
-Linux and MacOS come with a built-in SSH agent, so there is no real need to download
+On Linux and MacOS it is common to use OpenSSH, which is often already installed by default.
-an extra program.
-Before using your agent, it is best to verify whether or not it is
+Before using your agent, it is best to verify whether or not it is configured correctly:
-configured correctly:

 #.
 Open a terminal
 #.
 Verify if your agent is running with ``ssh-add -l``.